-I’m equally saddened by the number of bankruptcies taking place right now.
+In 2021, 401,293 Americans filed for bankruptcy.
 For many families, bankruptcy is the only way to break free from the mountain of debt that constantly rests on their shoulders.
-Of course that’s not to say this decision is ever taken lightly by those who file, as the consequences of bankruptcy are long-lasting and sometimes severe—especially if you stand to inherit money.
+Of course, that’s not to say this decision is ever taken lightly by those who file, as the consequences of bankruptcy are long-lasting, can affect a family for generations, and can be especially severe—particularly if you stand to inherit money.

-Let’s say, for example, that a family member passes away and leaves you a cash gift in their will or trust.
-On the surface it seems like this would be a much needed and timely relief for a family going through bankruptcy.
+Let’s say, for example, a family member passes away and leaves you a cash gift in their will or trust.
+On the surface, it seems like this would be a much-needed and timely relief for a family going through bankruptcy.
 However, Federal bankruptcy rules declare that if you inherit money from a person who dies within 180 days of the date you filed for bankruptcy, you must tell the courts.
 In simple terms, that means the inheritance now becomes a part of your bankruptcy estate and will be distributed to your creditors as the courts see fit.

-This also applies to items that you may inherit such as cars, jewelry or furniture.
+The 180-day rule also applies to items that you may inherit such as cars, jewelry, or furniture.
 All of these items are subject to the administration of the bankruptcy estate.
 However, this doesn’t mean that items like this are certain to go up on the auction block.
-You can claim exclusion on certain things and the bankruptcy trustee has a certain amount of discretion in choosing what to liquidate.
+You can claim the exclusion on certain things and the bankruptcy trustee has a certain amount of discretion in choosing what to liquidate.
 However, it can be extremely stressful to think about a family heirloom that has been in your family for years going to your creditors.

-Hopefully your loved one had a Cary wills and estates attorney who knew a thing or two about protecting their inheritance from things like bankruptcy, creditors, divorce and the like.
-Ideally, your loved one would have been advised to set up an asset protection or spendthrift trust so that any inheritance passed down to their family members would be out of reach from creditors and the courts.
-If they did not, and you have not filed bankruptcy yet, this may still be an option if your loved one is willing to have their plan looked at by a qualified wills and estates attorney.
+An experienced estate planning attorney can help establish an estate plan that includes protections for bankruptcy.
+Ideally, you would be advised to set up an asset protection or spendthrift trust so that any inheritance passed down to family members would be out of reach from creditors and the courts.
+If you did not, and have not filed for bankruptcy yet, this may still be an option if you’re willing to have your plan looked at by a qualified estate planning attorney.

 Planning to avoid giving your hard-earned wealth to creditors is not illegal or immoral either.
 You should think of it the same way you would when considering tax planning.
 Tax planning is fine, but tax evasion is not.
 The difference is whether you play by the rules and are honest.
 For example, not telling the courts you received an inheritance is illegal and you could face serious consequences.
-However, you are not skirting the rules if you are the recipient of a spendthrift trust.
+However, you are not skirting the rules if you are the recipient of a trust with bankruptcy protections.
 That wasn’t your choice.